-- the impact of the COVID-19 pandemic; - we have a history of losses and we may not achieve or maintain profitability in the future; - we may not be able to generate sufficient revenue to generate positive cash flow on a sustained basis, and our revenue growth rate may decline; - our indebtedness and liabilities could limit the cash flow available for our operations, expose us to risks that could adversely affect our business, financial condition and results of operations and impair our ability to satisfy our debt obligations; - we have a limited operating history and are still building out our foundational systems; - our recent, rapid growth may not be indicative of our future growth; - if we continue to grow rapidly, we may not be able to manage our growth effectively; - our business is subject to certain risks related to the operation of Texas Direct Auto; - we rely on third-party vendors for key components of our business, which exposes us to increased risks; - we have entered into outsourcing arrangements with third parties related to our customer experience team, and any difficulties experienced in these arrangements could result in an interruption of our ability to sell our vehicles and value-added products; - if the quality of our customer experience, our reputation or our brand were negatively affected, our business, sales and results of operations could be materially and adversely affected: - we face a variety of risks associated with the operation of our vehicle reconditioning centers by us and our third-party service providers, any of which could materially and adversely affect our business, financial condition and results of operations; - we rely primarily on third-party carriers to transport our vehicle inventory throughout the United States.
-Thus, we are subject to business risks and costs associated with such carriers and with the transportation industry, many of which are out of our control; - we are expanding our proprietary logistics operations, including vehicle pick-ups and delivery from our last mile hubs and line haul transportation of vehicles between our last mile hubs, which will further expose us to increased risks related to ownership of infrastructure and the transportation of vehicles:
+- the impact of the COVID-19 pandemic; - we have a history of losses and we may not achieve or maintain profitability in the future; - we may not be able to generate sufficient revenue to generate positive cash flow on a sustained basis, and our revenue growth rate may decline; - our indebtedness and liabilities could limit the cash flow available for our operations, expose us to risks that could adversely affect our business, financial condition and results of operations and impair our ability to satisfy our debt obligations; - we have a limited operating history and are still building out our foundational systems; - our recent, rapid growth may not be indicative of our future growth; - if we continue to grow rapidly, we may not be able to manage our growth effectively; - we may not complete the proposed acquisition of United Auto Credit Corporation ("UACC") within the anticipated time frame or at all, be able to successfully integrate the UACC business into our business, or realize the anticipated benefits of the proposed acquisition of UACC or those benefits could take longer than anticipated; - our business is subject to certain risks related to the operation of Texas Direct Auto; - we rely on third-party vendors for key components of our business, which exposes us to increased risks; - we have entered into outsourcing arrangements with third parties related to our customer experience team, and any difficulties experienced in these arrangements could result in an interruption of our ability to sell our vehicles and value-added products; - if the quality of our customer experience, our reputation or our brand were negatively affected, our business, sales and results of operations could be materially and adversely affected; - we face a variety of risks associated with the operation of our vehicle reconditioning centers by us and our third-party service providers, any of which could materially and adversely affect our business, financial condition and results of operations; - we rely primarily on third-party carriers to transport our vehicle inventory throughout the United States.
+Thus, we are subject to business risks and costs associated with such carriers and with the transportation industry, many of which are out of our control;

-- the current geographic concentration where we provide reconditioning services and store inventory creates an exposure to local and regional downturns or severe weather or catastrophic occurrences that may materially and adversely affect our business, financial condition and results of operations; - if we sustain cyber-attacks or other privacy or data security incidents that result in security breaches, we could suffer a loss of sales and increased costs, exposure to significant liability, reputational harm and other negative consequences; - our common stock price may be volatile and the value of our common stock may decline regardless of our operating performance, and you may not be able to resell your shares at or above the price which you paid for them; - •we are, and may in the future be, subject to legal proceedings in the ordinary course of our business.
-If the outcomes of these proceedings are adverse to us, it could have a material adverse effect on our business, financial condition and results of operations; and - · our actual operating results may differ significantly from our guidance.
+- we are expanding our proprietary logistics operations, including vehicle pick-ups and delivery from our last mile hubs and line haul transportation of vehicles between our last mile hubs, which will further expose us to increased risks related to ownership of infrastructure and the transportation of vehicles; - the current geographic concentration where we provide reconditioning services and store inventory creates an exposure to local and regional downturns or severe weather or catastrophic occurrences that may materially and adversely affect our business, financial condition and results of operations; - if we sustain cyber-attacks or other privacy or data security incidents that result in security breaches, we could suffer a loss of sales and increased costs, exposure to significant liability, reputational harm and other negative consequences; - our common stock price may be volatile and the value of our common stock may decline regardless of our operating performance, and you may not be able to resell your shares at or above the price which you paid for them; - we are, and may in the future be, subject to legal proceedings in the ordinary course of our business.
+If the outcomes of these proceedings are adverse to us, it could have a material adverse effect on our business, financial condition and results of operations; and - our actual operating results may differ significantly from our guidance